danjperron/StairPersonDetector/README.md

 This is a proof of concept <br>
 - First trial<br>
  Use A MPU6050 to detect vibration on the stair.<br>
- I create a code using kiss FFT from https://github.com/AlexFWulff/awulff-pico-playground <br>
+ I create the code using kiss FFT from https://github.com/AlexFWulff/awulff-pico-playground <br>
- The MPU6050 funstions  are base on the Pico-SDK.
+ The MPU6050 functions  are base on the Pico-SDK.
 I don't use the fifo since it is only the accelerometer <br>
  I'm doing an 512 points  FFT on 500 samples/sec by interleave of 256 samples.
 This way I do have faster response.<br>
  <br>In conclusion.<br>
   Walking around the stair trigger the mpu6050 so it is hard to find a good threshold to discriminate.